BigDataBoutique/elasticsearch-monitoring/README.md

 ### Using provided script

 Another approach is to use the elasticsearch.monitoring script provided with this repository, which you can find at `elasticsearch.monitoring/fetch_stats.py`.
+You can either do this directly with python, or use the Dockerfile in this repository.
+See instructions for docker use below.
 Use environment variables or program arguments to set the URLs for the monitored cluster and the cluster that is being used for monitoring.
 By default they are both configured to be http://localhost:9200/ , make sure to use the format http://host:port/ .